-“TEE provides unique advantages, including the potential to optimize the quality of chest compressions during resuscitation, shorten cardiopulmonary resuscitation interruptions, guide resuscitative procedures and provide a continuous image of myocardial activity,” said Dr. Felipe Teran, MD MSCE FACEP, Founder and Course Director.
+“TEE provides unique advantages, including the potential to optimise the quality of chest compressions during resuscitation, shorten cardiopulmonary resuscitation interruptions, guide resuscitative procedures and provide a continuous image of myocardial activity,” said Dr. Felipe Teran, MD MSCE FACEP, Founder and Course Director.
 “However, despite several studies providing evidence supporting the feasibility, safety and clinical impact, it was clear that the lack of structured, practical training specifically tailored to the use of this modality at the point-of-care represented a significant barrier to the adoption of TEE in resuscitative settings.
-To address this important gap, we brought together a group of multidisciplinary field-experts who have significant clinical practice and teaching experience with this application, and developed a state-of-the-art course that can efficiently and safely teach this emerging ultrasound technique,” said Teran.
+To address this important gap, we brought together a group of multidisciplinary field-experts who have significant clinical practise and teaching experience with this application, and developed a state-of-the-art course that can efficiently and safely teach this emerging ultrasound technique,” said Teran.

 Workshops began July 22nd in New York City, NY, and upcoming scheduled workshops will be held in Irvine, CA (August 25th), Toronto, Canada (September 9th and 10th), San Francisco, CA (September 29th and 30th) and Sydney, Australia (November 17th).
 For more information visit https://www.resuscitativetee.com/workshop.